 Basically, if adults are sleeping on your mattresses, you probably want to have nylon.
 Its breathability allows your guests to sleep cooler, so you don't have to worry that they'll wake up in the middle of the night dripping with sweat as they throw off their blankets in exasperation.
 For adults, comfort is a major factor in bedding.

 Vinyl and nylon are not complete opposites.
 Here are a few features they have in common...

-Antibacterial.
-While antibacterial is not in the name of our nylon mattress like it is vinyl, both fabrics have this valuable feature that keep your beds from growing bacteria.
+- Antibacterial — While antibacterial is not in the name of our nylon mattress like it is vinyl, both fabrics have this valuable feature that keeps your beds from growing bacteria.

-Our mattresses are also fluid proof, which means our fabrics protect the inside of the mattress from any fluids that come into contact with it — whether that be spilled drinks, bed wetting, vomit or damp towels.
+- Complete Protection — Our mattresses are also fluid proof, which means our fabrics protect the inside of the mattress from any fluids that come into contact with it, no matter what those fluids may be.

 - Stain Resistant — As long as accidents happen, stains will happen.
 And there's nothing worse than a mattress that's technically clean, yet irreversibly stained.
 That's why American Bedding makes both our vinyl and nylon mattresses stain resistant.